gsotnikov/BarcodesDNN/README.md

 # Topological obstructions in neural networks’ learning

+`28 march commit` - no code changes, just 2 fix of typos in the names of functions.

 This repository contains implemetation of the outlined paper.

 1) Train N models: `python find_minimas.py --type=1 --dataset=SVHN --N=8 --device=cuda`